 There sometimes is a bias against motorcyclists.
 If you were hit by an open door, you should not assume that the driver’s insurer will automatically pay you.
 Instead, the insurance adjuster on the case is likely to look for ways in which you were at fault.
 For example, they might look at whether you were speeding, such that the driver could not see you.
 They might look at whether you had looked away before colliding with the door, such that you did not move away even though you had an opportunity to do so.

 Under the doctrine of comparative negligence, your damages may be reduced by your percentage of fault.
 This means that the jury will assess what your total damages are based on the evidence that you present, and it will also assess the evidence presented by the defendant about your fault for the accident.
 It will assign a percentage of fault to anyone alleged to be at fault for the accident.
 Your damages will be reduced by your percentage of fault.
 For example, if your damages are $300,000, but you are found 50% at fault, you will only be able to recover $150,000.
 On the other hand, if you are found 10% at fault, you will be able to recover $270,000.

-If you are injured in an open door accident, or if you have lost a loved one in a fatal crash, you should retain an experienced personal injury lawyer to advocate for your rights.
+If you are injured in an open door accident, or if you have lost a loved one in a fatal crash, you should retain an experienced Folsom personal injury attorney to advocate for your rights.
 At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can put his insights to work for you.
 We provide skillful legal representation from our office in Folsom.
-To obtain a free consultation with a Sacramento attorney, call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a Folsom personal injury attorney, call Travis G. Black & Associates at 916-962-2896.